 The conversation led to a discussion about impostor syndrome, with Leslie confessing that he felt it then and there on the panel.
 Jake now no longer cares about whether his audience is here for his music or only for his audience: “I don’t care if you don’t buy it, if you torrent it – if you’re connecting to it emotionally, that’s all that matters.”
 Emma agreed, addressing comments that she cheated her way to the music world because she had a YouTube following: “It doesn’t matter how you get there.
 If people only came to my shows because I have a YouTube channel then fuck it, I cheated!”

 Another audience member of the audience asked Emma what her plans were for the future.
 Emma stated that she wasn’t going to leave YouTube for a long time: “I’m here, I’m happy.
-With music – I’m writing new music, and hopefully there’ll be an album next year!
+With music, I’m writing new music, and hopefully there’ll be an album next year!
 Maybe!”

 The next question was: “Do you ever find yourself stuck on what to do next?”
 Leslie replied, “All the time.
 Pretty much every day.
 It’s hard to gauge what your audience wants to see next.
 Some people are like, ‘What the fuck is this shit?'”

 The final question was: “Do you feel like YouTube was needed to get what you where you are today?”
-Emma feels it was crucial, “otherwise I’d still be a waitress.
+Emma felt it was crucial, “otherwise I’d still be a waitress.
 I will always say I started on YouTube.
 Sometimes I hate YouTube, but I love it.”
 For Leslie, YouTube had always been one of his many platforms, initially gaining a lot of success on Vine – “without that, I wouldn’t be where I am today.”
 He also noted that for a lot of people, they were shy when they were younger and needed a platform to speak out.
 He mentioned Chester Bennington, and emphasised the importance of speaking up and to “look at your friends and make sure they’re okay”.

 Toby also started on Vine, beginning in his bedroom: “When I was younger, I wanted to be a singer but when I was a bit older, I thought it wouldn’t be happening.
 I wouldn’t be here today.”